-China’s Huawei launching court challenge to US security law
+China’s Huawei launches court challenge to US security law

 SHENZHEN, China (AP) — Chinese tech giant Huawei is launching a U.S. court challenge to a law that labels the company a security risk and would limit its access to the American market for telecom equipment.

-Thursday’s announcement comes as Huawei Technologies Ltd., the biggest global maker of network equipment for phone and internet companies, tries to fight off U.S. efforts to persuade allies to exclude the company from next-generation telecom systems.
+Huawei Technologies Ltd.’s announcement Thursday comes as the biggest global maker of network equipment for phone and internet companies fights U.S. efforts to persuade allies to exclude the company from next-generation telecom systems.

-Huawei said it filed a lawsuit asking a U.S. federal court in Texas to invalidate a portion of this year’s military appropriations act that bars the Trump administration and government contractors from using Huawei equipment.
+Huawei said it filed a lawsuit asking a federal court in Plano, Texas, to throw out a portion of this year’s U.S. military appropriations act that bars the government and its contractors from using Huawei equipment.

-The company denies U.S. accusations it facilitates Chinese spying or is controlled by the country’s ruling Communist Party.
+Huawei, China’s first global tech brand, is at the center of U.S.-Chinese tensions over technology competition and cyber-spying.
+The company has spent years trying to put to rest accusations it facilitates Chinese spying or is controlled by the ruling Communist Party.

+“We are compelled to take this legal action as a proper and last resort,” the company’s rotating chairman, Guo Ping, said at a news conference.
+Guo said the ban would limit competition, slowing the rollout of fifth-generation communications and raising consumer prices.

+Huawei has about 40 percent of the global market for network gear but its U.S. sales evaporated after a congressional panel in 2012 cited the company and a Chinese competitor, ZTE Corp., as security risks and told phone carriers to avoid dealing with them.

 Most Read Business Stories